Comprehensive Ophthalmology

 Research Goals:

-Attempts towards publishing the research project in a peer reviewed paper should also be
+towards publishing the research project in a peer reviewed paper

 Teaching responsibility: